top of page

 Presence, Compassion & Liberation

-At Indy Escapes we are affiliated with a number of NGO's around the world.
+At Indy Escapes, we are affiliated with a number of NGO's around the world.
 In Kenya, we spend time at and support the Ruben Centre Nairobi and ERCN.
-Both are incredible initiatives that create opportunity and support for those who are living in these slums, and are without access to basic necessities.
+Both are incredible initiatives that create opportunity and support for those who are living in these slums and who do not have access to basic necessities.
 For more information on what we do, how you can help or to connect directly with the organisations, please see our Donating and Volunteering in Kenya Page.

 Recent Posts